-Our learners are encouraged to demonstrate the Leopard Pride attributes of Perseverance, Respect, Integrity, Drive and Empathy in all that they do at school and beyond.
-Their efforts are often recognized through receiving Leopard Pride Certificates.
+Our learners are encouraged to demonstrate the Leopard PRIDE attributes of Perseverance, Respect, Integrity, Drive and Empathy in all that they do at school and beyond.
+Their efforts are often recognized through receiving Leopard Pride Certificates based on the Behavior Matrix below.